Excursion and transportation regulations

 Examples of transportation other than as part of an excursion are:

-- transport runs to drop off or pick up children to/from schools
+- transport runs to drop off or pick up children to, from and between schools

-- transport runs to drop off or pick up children to/from their homes
+- transport runs to drop off or pick up children to and between their homes and a service premises or venue

 - a family day care (FDC) educator drives the three children in her care to school each afternoon to pick up her own two children.